About USC Gould

 - If you are a JD student, please make sure you receive the RED doctoral gown, a DARK PURPLE (not lavender) hood and YELLOW (not black) tassel.

-- If you are an MCL, LLM, LLM in ADR, MDR or MSL student, please make sure you receive the BLACK master’s degree gown, a DARK PURPLE (not lavender) hood and a BLACK tassel.
+- If you are an LLM, LLM in ADR, LLM in IBEL, LLM in PLCS, MDR, MITLE or MSL student, please make sure you receive the BLACK master's degree gown, a DARK PURPLE (not lavender) hood and a BLACK tassel.

-- All items are available for purchase by using this website: https://academicregalia.herffjones.com/School/index.
+- All items are available for purchase at https://academicregalia.herffjones.com/School/index.
 This includes masters and doctoral regalia.

-- JD students can purchase a Tam, if you prefer it over the red mortar board cap.
-This is the most popular item JD students usually want to purchase.
+- JD students have the option to purchase a Tam, if preferred over the red mortar board cap.

 - All students in all degree levels can wear sashes.

 - Standard sashes are $49.99, available in store and online at https://www.uscbookstore.com/sashes